wavefrontHQ/docs/pages/doc/ingestion_policies.md

 After you create an ingestion policy, if you need, for example, to increase the PPS limit or add accounts, you can edit the policy.

-{% include note.html content="You cannot change the policy scope from accounts to groups or the reverse."%}
+{% include note.html content="You cannot change the policy scope.
+You can change only the assigned objects from that scope."%}

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.